Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 Next click on the “More” button and select “add a switch case”.

-Right click the three dots in the upper corner of the action and select Rename.
+Right-click the three dots in the upper corner of the action and select Rename.
 Rename this to “Determine what parameter this is”

 ![](media/3df8d7ffada6d4b0a1a66ccdd288fa4a.png)